gelisam/klister/README.rst

 Here are the most prominent Haskell features which are missing from Klister:

 * `Type classes` are planned as a library, but are not yet implemented.
-* Klister is strict, not lazy.
-Racket has a lazy ``#lang``, so it is probably possible to do the same in Klister as well.
 * `Type annotations containing foralls`_ are planned, but not yet implemented.
   Currently, Klister only supports type ascriptions, e.g.
   ``(+ (the Integer (* 2 3)) 1)``, for giving the type of a sub-expression.